Day three off the tourist trail in Northern Vietnam

 At the same time, other ladies hold up their grandchildren for me to photograph and younger women (and a few young men) point at each other to indicate that I should photograph their friends.
 It’s chaos, but mostly in a good way.

-(Lane escapes the patting and poking by heading outside letting a group of kids take out-of-focus pictures of each other.)
+(Lane escapes the patting and poking by heading outside and letting a group of kids take out-of-focus pictures of each other with his camera.)

 Gorgeous textiles at the Hop Tien Cooperative